Animation Software & Examples

 RenderMan free for education

 RenderMan is the software that brought you everything from Toy Story to Finding Nemo and Cars.
-RenderMan is now free for all non-commercial purposes, including education and personal projects.
-While RenderMan is complex, it can be a great asset for your advanced students.
-Just browsing thru the site will give you new ideas. learn more
+RenderMan is now free for all non-commercial purposes, including education and personal… learn more

 resource URL thumbnail